 Since April 1, 1999, certain transportation-related fees and charges have been deposited in the Dedicated Highway and Bridge Trust Fund.
 Prior to FY 2000, these transportation-related fees were deposited to the credit of four State special revenue funds.
 The FY 2000 Enacted Budget redirected these fees, through administrative action, to the Trust Fund.
 These fees are generated from the sale of permits for transportation of oversized and/or overweight cargo over the State's highways and bridges, the sale of permits for highway work, fees imposed for directional and outdoor advertising signs posted along State highways, and miscellaneous other transportation-related fees.
-These fees have been deposited directly in the Trust Fund since the FY 2001 Enacted Budget formalized in statute the redirection of these fees to the Trust Fund.
+These fees have been deposited directly in the Trust Fund.
 Some of the fee schedules associated with these Trust Fund Revenues are subject to change by the Commissioner of Transportation.